 Sometimes you may want to see the breakdown of different groups for a question, as well as the Average or Row Sample Size information.
-A useful way to present a table like this is to sort by Statistics > Right so that categories with more data are at the top, or the user can easily see the best/worst average categories while also seeing their proportional breakdown.
+A useful way to present a table like this is to sort by Statistics > Right, making it easy for the user to see the best/worst average categories while also seeing their proportional breakdown.
 The example below looks at the percent of Detractors, Passives, and Promoters for each brand in the row and orders the table by the brand-level NPS (the Average on the right).
 This article describes how to take a standard table that's not sorted in any particular way:

 And sort it by a statistic in the right column, such as Average or Row Sample Size: